Gino Rea

-In August 2022 he suffered serious injuries in a practice crash at the Suzuka 8 Hours.
-After emergency hospital treatment including an induced coma, after a month he was transferred by a specialised medical aircraft from Japan to London.
-Rea's team mates, together with substitute rider Alan Techer, clinched the 2022 Endurance World Championship title at the Bol d'Or race in September 2022.

 Career

 The 2009 European Superstock 600 Champion has a wealth of accolades and experience, with 23 podiums and 4 wins from European Superstock 600, World Supersport, Moto2 Grand Prix World Championship, Endurance World Championship and recently competing in the 2020 British Superbike Championship.
-Gino Rea was born in Tooting, London.
+Rea was born in Tooting, London.

 European Superstock 600 Championship

 Rea was a successful Motocross and Supermoto rider before switching to circuit racing in 2007.
 He began racing in the European Superstock 600 series in 2007, finishing 12th overall with a podium at Valencia.
 In 2008 he finished 3rd overall, taking a win at Portimão plus four further podiums and two poles.
 Rea won the Championship in his third year claiming a win and 6 podiums in total, clinching the title by a single point in the final round at Portimão.
 He contested 32 races in the class, with 31 finishes including 12 podiums.

 Supersport World Championship

 Rea tested Cal Crutchlow's 2009 title-winning Yamaha YZF-R6 in October 2009, before the team opted to withdraw, and ultimately joined the Intermoto team.
 He started 2010 with a solid run of top ten finishes.
 He finished fourth at Brno before taking his first podium at Silverstone.
 He finished a very close second to Eugene Laverty in the next round at the Nürburgring, but was excluded for a technical irregularity.

 Rea stayed in the World Supersport Championship for 2011 and although he suffered many retirements due to mechanical issues and crashes, Rea took his first World Championship Win at Brno in front of ex-World Champion Fabien Foret and 2011 World Champion Chaz Davies.
 Rea landed on the podium at his home race in Donington Park and went into the final race of the year in 5th position in the Championship standings.
-A mechanical failure there ended Gino's season on a low and it meant being bumped down to 11th in the final standings.
+A mechanical failure there ended his season on a low and it meant being bumped down to 11th in the final standings.